 The tests: Your doctor is likely to do a blood test to look for elevated levels of testosterone and DHEAS (dehydroepiandrosterone), a by-product of testosterone.

 Most cases of PCOS are treated with birth control pills such as Yasmin, which contains a potent anti-androgen that blocks testosterone.
 If you can’t use birth control pills, your doctor may

 Did you know that hair loss in women is common?
 In North America, women make up 40 percent of the population that endures hair loss.
-1 If you have polycystic ovarian syndrome (PCOS), you’re even more likely to join this group of women: 40 to 70 percent of women with PCOS experience hair loss.
+If you have polycystic ovarian syndrome (PCOS), you’re even more likely to join this group of women: 40 to 70 percent of women with PCOS experience hair loss.

 Androgens or male hormones affect the whole process of hair growth and loss.
 Androgenic alopecia is the medical term for the type of hair loss that women with polycystic ovarian syndrome encounter.
 In androgenic alopecia, testosterone becomes converted to the more powerful androgen: DHT.
 DHT builds up within the hair follicle, clogging and shrinking the hair follicles so that new hair cannot grow, or if it does–it can’t survive.

-If you have polycystic ovarian syndrome, you probably realize that you have hormonal imbalances, that you have higher levels of androgens in your system.
+If you have the polycystic ovarian syndrome, you probably realize that you have hormonal imbalances, that you have higher levels of androgens in your system.
 You may have also heard about insulin resistance, a common condition in women with PCOS.
 Insulin resistance leads to high levels of insulin (which can cause unstable and/or low blood sugar in early stages, high blood sugar after progression to later stages).
 This increases androgen production and weight gain.
 Added belly fat further worsens insulin resistance and androgen production.
 This vicious cycle can lead to PCOS hair loss.